chayotic/Open-Source-Music-Streaming-Apps/README.md

   A Material Design music player for YouTube Music.

 - **[RiMusic](https://github.com/fast4x/RiMusic)**
-  A simple and elegant music player for Android.
+  A simple and elegant music player for Android. (changing to an offline player)

 - **[Harmony-Music](https://github.com/anandnet/Harmony-Music)**
   A music player with a sleek interface and support for various services.